masala/masala-parser/README.md

 A monoid is an object with functions and one single encapsulated value.
 Have you heard of jQuery ?
 The `$` object is a monoid, where the value is the DOM selection.
 The parser will read through the document and aggregate values.
 The single value of the monoid will be modified by the document stream, but can also be modified by function calls, such as the `map()` function.
+The value is the `Response` of your `Parser`.

 ![](./documentation/parsec-monoid.png)

+A Http Promise is also a good example.
+It will give you later the value.
+Masala does the same: it will give you the `Response` after parsing.

 ## Hello 'X'